Matthew 18: Verse 17

 And if he refuses to hear them, tell it to the church.
 But if he refuses even to hear the church, let him be to you like a heathen and a tax collector.

-If a sinner remains recalcitrant, even after the matter is brought to the whole community, then the person must be regarded as "outside the community" ("excommunication").
+If a sinner remains recalcitrant, even after the matter is raised privately and then brought to the whole community, then the person must be regarded as "outside the community", i.e. "excommunicated".
+Verna Holyhead notes that gentiles (heathen) and tax collectors are on the religious and social margins in Matthew's Gospel, yet they are befriended by Jesus, so the mandate in this verse is not to be understood as a complete severance of all relationships.

 Verse 18

 Truly I say to you, whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.